 (Image by @lifebyjamie, shared with permission)

 Located at the northern end of Whitehaven Beach, Hill Inlet offers a breathtaking mosaic at sunrise and sunset.
-The short walk to the top is best completed at low tide, so you get the total vision of emerging colours.
+The short walk to the top is best completed at low tide, so you get a complete view of the emerging colours.

 (Image by @charjemison, shared with permission)